serial-crystallography-methods/2023-workshop-report/04-missing-integration-scaling/README.md

 Dan - should not be much variance

 Graeme - small molecule crystals don’t merge.
-Drops mic.
+Turns out after the event that this statement is wrong: some recent changes to DIALS mean that the data _can_ merge reasonably well and e.g. `multiplex` etc. can be used in a very similar way to their operation in biological crystallography.
+This is very helpful.